drewmccarron/Warhammer-helper-client/README.md

 1. Implement reroll modifiers for hits rolls, wound rolls, saves rolls, and fnp rolls.
 This includes rerolling rolls of 1 and rerolling fails tests.
 2. Implement 'on a roll of 6' effects, including mortal wounds (damage that bypasses save rolls) and 'exploding 6s' (i.e. multiple successful hits resulting from a hit roll test)
 3. Implement the ability to have multiple profiles active at the same time for calulating damage and simulating combat (e.g. A single unit hitting with two different weapons)
+4. Add a toggle-able button to switch between 40,000 and Age of Sigmar rules.
+This would include changing the term 'rend' to 'AP' in the app, as well as adding an Invulnerabiltiy Save characteristic to the combats.

 ## Update History